NTIG-Uppsala/elevhalsa-skylt/README.md

                 A - stands for alt
                 S - stands for shift

-### Create shortcut
-        1. Open the Command Line Interface and enter the following command: crontab -e

-        2. Type 1 to chose nano as your editor
-        3. Go to the bottom of the opened document and type in the following commands:
-                * * * * * sudo vcgencmd display_power 0
-                * * * * * sudo reboot

 ### Disable Black Border around Screen
         1. Open the Command Line Interface and type the following command: sudo nano /boot/config.txt